 Alex took over driving and, like me, struggled to get to grips with the horrifically sticky clutch.
-He handled it like a champ and we managed to get the rickshaw racing again at a whopping fifty five kilometers an hour… I looked at my map, this was going to take fucking forever.
+He handled it like a champ and we managed to get the rickshaw racing again at a whopping fifty-five kilometers an hour… I looked at my map, this was going to take fucking forever.
 I’d pushed lawnmowers that were faster than this.
-It didn’t matter, I reasoned with myself, the adventure is in the journey, not the destination.
+It didn’t matter, I reasoned with myself, the adventure is about the journey, not the destination.

 We waited by the side of the road, a nearby camel startling and running further into the wild, and snacked upon some stale sandwiches we had made the day before using naan and babybell, it felt like a feast.
 Alex broke out the emergency joint and we sat, pondering our next move and more importantly what the hell we should name our rickshaw.

 We debated backwards and forwards, finally settling on Tinkerbell because, frankly, it was going to take some serious magic to get this thing across India.
 Out of nowhere, an armada of gaily painted rickshaws turned up in the middle of the desert… Apparently, there was some kind of actual organised rickshaw race going on at exactly the same time which we had no idea about.